Collaborative Printing & Alternative Process Photography

 Ten sheets of white BFK Rives (22×30 inches) will be provided as part of the materials fee.
 Additional sheets may be purchased from the Work Center at $5 per sheet.

-Vicky Tomayko is an artist and printmaker who works with a variety of techniques to create one-of-a-kind prints and editions of silkscreened books.
-She manages the print studio for the Fine Arts Work Center during its seven-month residency program.
-She teaches silkscreen printing at Cape Cod Community College and the PAAM School.
-A former fellow at FAWC and recipient of two Ford Foundation Grants, she is represented by Schoolhouse Gallery in Provincetown and A.I.R.
+Vicky Tomayko is an artist and printmaker who lives in Truro, MA.
+She manages the print shop for the Fine Arts Work Center during the seven-month Fellowship Program, doing workshops, facilitating projects, and working to maintain and improve the printmaking experience.
+Tomayko also teaches silkscreen at Cape Cod Community College.
+Her work can be seen at Schoolhouse Gallery in Provincetown and A.I.R.
 Gallery in Brooklyn, NY.